What is the Red String Bracelet?

 Traditionally, men wear kalava on their right wrist while women wear it on the left.
 Sometimes, Hindus remove kalava right after worship, while others only remove the symbolic bracelet when replacing it with a new one.
 Typically, kalava is burned, recycled or consigned to running water rather than discarded in the trash.

-Red String Bracelet Meaning in Asian
+Additional Red String Bracelet Meanings

-The red string symbolizes soul mates who are destined to marry one day.
+In some traditions the red string symbolizes soul mates who are destined to marry one day.
 The red string also connects us to people who will create a significant impact on our lives.
 This can be a parent, siblings or friends.

-In Chinese traditions, the red string is seen as the “string of fate.”
+The red string is seen as the “string of fate.”
 It is believed to be an invisible thread that binds together individuals who are destined to be married… And the red string serves as that connection, leading us to the right person.

 Although the story of the red thread involves an anklet, the idea has permeated the culture as a concept of spiritual connection and favorable destiny.
 Red string bracelets are often given as general symbols of blessing and wishes for a successful outcome, in marriage or any new venture.